Connect with others who understand.

 • Bone damage — Causing osteoporosis (weak bones)

-• Heart damage — Caused by hypertension (increased blood pressure) and cholesterol
+• Heart damage — From hypertension (increased blood pressure) and high cholesterol

 • Eye damage — Causing cataracts (cloudy areas in the lens of your eye)

-One study found that compared to people not taking prednisone, the risk of organ damage was doubled in people taking an average daily dose of 18 mg of prednisone (or a total of 540 mg per month).
-They also found that people taking an average daily dose of 6 mg of prednisone or less (or a total of 180 mg per month) had a small or nonexistent risk of organ damage.
+One study found that compared to people not taking prednisone, the risk of organ damage was doubled in people taking an average daily dose of 18 milligrams of prednisone (or a total of 540 milligrams per month).
+They also found that people taking an average daily dose of 6 milligrams of prednisone or less (or a total of 180 milligrams per month) had a far lower risk of organ damage.

 Higher doses of prednisone can also increase your risk of infections.
 One study from the journal Lupus found that medium to high doses of prednisone were associated with a higher risk of infection in people newly diagnosed with lupus.